 Adam Justice is vice president of Grid Connect, a manufacturer of smart sensors for industrial and consumer use.
 The 30-person company has been offering unlimited vacation to its employees for the more than a decade.
 “We’ve never had a vacation policy; we never felt it was needed.
 Our basic policy has been, ‘Take what you need; don’t abuse it.'”
 The good news is, employees haven’t abused it.

 According to Justice, flexible time off is only part of their company culture, which is focused on attracting loyal, top talent to its Naperville, Ill. firm.
 At Grid Connect, that culture is highlighted by a number of unique employee benefits, such as free lunch on Wednesdays, chair massages on Thursdays, and daily ping pong matches that culminate in a year-end championship.

 Employees, by and large, offer an enthusiastic, “Yes, please” to the prospect of unlimited vacation.
 But employees don’t necessarily rank a long vacation as a top benefit — workplace flexibility and work-life balance are often just as important.

-The verdict is still out for some companies.
-Jason Carney, director of HR for WorkSmart Systems, an Indianapolis-based human resources outsourcing firm with 30 internal staff, doesn’t think unlimited vacation plans are right for most employers or employees.
+Although there are benefits of unlimited vacation policies, Jason Carney, director of HR for WorkSmart Systems, an Indianapolis-based human resources outsourcing firm with 30 internal staff, doesn’t think unlimited vacation plans are right for most employers or employees.